flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - Covered above organically :)
 - Next time:
     - Let's pencil in: [[2024-10-21]] for the next shared session, then every few months?
         - Kathe: with the CWG we said quarterly cadence, let's default to that?
+I can make week of Oct 21 but need to get it on the calendar ASAP
-        - Edumerco: recommend that the TWG works on scope and role definitions in
+        - Edumerco: recommend that the TWG works on scope and role definitions in your next session?
     - Single sign on